ace-wg/ace-workflow-and-params/draft-ietf-ace-workflow-and-params.md

 Note to RFC Editor: In the figure above, please replace "TBD" with the unsigned integer assigned as key value to the Custom Problem Detail entry "ace-error" (see {{iana-problem-details}}).
 Then, please delete this paragraph.

-When using the ACE framework with CoAP and/or CBOR encoding, the following applies.
+When the ACE framework is used with CBOR for encoding message payloads, the following applies.

 * It is RECOMMENDED that Authorization Servers, Clients, and Resource Servers support the payload format defined in this section.